 Modest Single Storey Rear Extension & L-Shaped Dormer – Petite House

-Budget plays a key role when choosing the right house extension materials.
+Be it a single storey kitchen extension, double storey side extension or a dormer loft conversion, budget plays a key role when choosing the right house extension materials.
 While some materials may have a lower upfront cost, they could come with higher maintenance or replacement expenses down the line.
 It’s essential to consider not only the initial price but also the long-term cost of upkeep when making your decision.

 Brick and stone, for instance, may have a higher initial cost compared to materials like render, but they typically require less maintenance and have a longer lifespan.
 On the other hand, natural timber cladding requires regular treatment and upkeep to maintain its appearance and durability.
 When considering overall house extension costs, think about the balance between upfront costs and long-term maintenance to ensure you’re making a smart investment.